 - Different search strategies for subset selection may be used.

 - Expert knowledge of feature relative importance (or results of GT SDA Ranker) can be incorporated into the selector to increase search quality.

-Information provided by the SDA tool may be useful in the following tasks:
+Information provided by GT SDA may be useful for the following tasks:

 - In the Design of Experiment: knowing what features influence dependency the most, one can plan the sample generation in a way that most important features have the highest variability.
 Also, if data is obtained as some physical measurements, knowing feature scores may tell what input variables should be measured with the highest accuracy.

 - In the Optimization, when the number of allowed function calls (budget) is limited, knowing what features are less important allows for not changing them in the optimization process.
 Reducing the number of variables by not considering features that have little effect on the dependency, one can do more optimization iterations with the same budget, possibly acquiring better solution.

 Below is an example of GT SDA application in an optimization problem solution.
 Consider a problem of designing geometry of rotating disk shown on the picture.

 The goal is to create a disk with a minimal mass that would satisfy given mechanical and stability constraints.
 The disc’s geometry is parameterized and may be represented as a vector of 9 numbers (3 thicknesses and 6 radiuses):